rohitrnath/Monocular-Depth-Estimation-and-Segmentation/README.md

 In this image estimation project we are creating a CNN-Network that can do monocular depth estimation and foreground-background seperation simulataneously.

+***Use Case : For autonomous bots like 'rumba' we can use this model for real-time tracking of changes in the environment by using foreground-background seperation, and could able to find the distance with depth estimation.***

 The MDEAS network should take two images as input.

 1. Background image(bg).